How to Cool Down a MacBook?

 9. Brush away any remaining particles gently, taking care not to damage the components.

 If you feel comfortable with advanced hardware maintenance, you can open your Mac and clean the internal fans and components.
-However, we recommend consulting the official Apple documentation or seeking professional assistance for this process to avoid accidental damage.
+However, we recommend consulting the official Apple documentation or seek professional help to prevent accidental damage.

 12. Remove Any Cases and Keyboard Covers